 Loosen cap to vent any accumulated LP-Gas from the Chek-Lok.
 After venting stops, remove the cap.
 If venting does not stop, retighten the cap and use other approved means to withdraw liquid from the container.
 NOTE: Use a suitable size wrench when removing the cap and adapter from the Chek-Lok.
 Do not allow the Chek-Lok to un-thread from the tank during removal.
 When necessary, use a second wrench to secure the Chek-Lok in position.

 Contact Responder Training Enterprises, LLC, for your propane response training and equipment needs.
-Ron Huffman, respondertraining.rdh@gmail.com www.respondertraining.com or (765) 524-4848 respondertraining.rdh@gmail.com Training by responders, for responders
+Ron Huffman, respondertraining.rdh@gmail.com www.respondertraining.com or (765) 524-4848

 Propane Fill Valves and Unloading Adapters